inyukwo1/text-to-sql-models/README.md

 | IRNet+BERT(base) | 61.9                          | **54.7**                      |

+## Modification
+Changes on sem2sql.py
+* Support JOIN ON Keyword in FROM clause.
+* Different Alias Name on SQL with IUEN.

+## About SemQL
+* Predicts FROM clause using Shortest Path Heuristic (Primary Foreign connection only).
+* Predicts GROUP By Clause using Heuristic.
+* Doesn't Support SELECT [] FROM [] AS T1 JOIN [] AS T2 ON T1.[] = T2.[]

+## About IRNet
+* After SemQL is inferred, heuristic is used to modify some part of the SemQL.

 ## Thanks
 We would like to thank [Tao Yu](https://taoyds.github.io/) and [Bo Pang](https://www.linkedin.com/in/bo-pang/) for running evaluations on our submitted models.
 We are also grateful to the flexible semantic parser [TranX](https://github.com/pcyin/tranX) that inspires our works.